nurre/QTLaaS/README.md

 ## Summary
 We have developed QTL as a Service (QTLaaS) using PruneDIRECT algorithm.
 QTLaaS automatically deploys an R cluster for using PruneDIRECT, or any statistical analysis in R, over your desired infrastructure.

-To run the setup, you need atleast two VMs:
- - VM1 -> Ansible-node, Spark Master
- - VM2 -> Spartk Worker

 Three files are required for this method: `ansible_install.sh, setup_var.yml,spark_deployment.yml`

 Note: Following commands have been tested on Ubuntu 16.04.

-0. Step 0: All nodes in the setup are required to communicate via SSH keys.
-For more infomation visit,  https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04 (Step-1 - 4).
-1. Step 1: Install Ansible using the bash script, `ansible_install.sh` on configuration/master node.
+1. Step 1: Install Ansible using the bash script, `ansible_install.sh`.
 2. Step 2: Modify the environment variables available in the file: `setup_var.yml`, if needed.
 3. Step 3: For setup deployment, execute: `spark_deployment.yml` as root which is the actual file that contains the installation setups for all the components of QTLaaS platform.
 Command: `# ansible-playbook -s spark_deployment.yml`, where `-s` is the sudo flag.